RAPT: Model-Predictive Out-of-Distribution Detection and Failure Diagnosis for Sim-to-Real Humanoid Deployment: Methodology

-RAPT is a self-supervised reconstruction model trained on nominal execution data to capture characteristic temporal structure in robot behavior.
-Deviations from this learned structure are expected to produce elevated reconstruction error at deployment.
-The architecture consists of a residual state encoder, a GRU-based latent bridge, and a probabilistic decoder producing per-dimension likelihoods.
+RAPT is trained as a self-supervised recurrent reconstruction model over nominal execution.
+The architecture consists of a residual state encoder, a GRU-based temporal bridge, a latent bottleneck, and a probabilistic decoder.
+Given an observation history $\mathbf{o}_{\leq t}$, the encoder, GRU, and bottleneck produce a latent temporal representation $\mathbf{z}_t$, which the decoder maps to a diagonal Gaussian reconstruction distribution: